StevenTammen/bibledocs.org/content/shorter-topical-studies/some-christians-will-achieve-greater-eternal-rewards-than-others/_index.md

 {{% toggleable-content %}}

-### Content
+### Content {#some-christians-will-achieve-greater-eternal-rewards-than-others-introduction-content}

-### Merit-based rewards are not generally controversial
+#### Merit-based rewards are not generally controversial {#some-christians-will-achieve-greater-eternal-rewards-than-others-introduction-merit-based-rewards-are-not-generally-controversial}

 Every day people give honor to distinguished service and scorn laziness.
 The idea of different levels of recognition and reward for different levels of service does not seem to be very controversial to most people.

 <!-- --- -->

-### However, when the rewards in question are eternal, people seem to be a bit more skittish
+#### However, when the rewards in question are eternal, people seem to be a bit more skittish {#some-christians-will-achieve-greater-eternal-rewards-than-others-introduction-however-when-the-rewards-in-question-are-eternal-people-seem-to-be-a-bit-more-skittish}

- {#some-christians-will-achieve-greater-eternal-rewards-than-others-introduction-content-merit-based-rewards-are-not-generally-controversial-every-day-people-give-honor-to-distinguished-service-and-scorn-laziness-the-idea-of-different-levels-of-recognition-and-reward-for-different-levels-of-service-does-not-seem-to-be-very-controversial-to-most-people-however-when-the-rewards-in-question-are-eternal-people-seem-to-be-a-bit-more-skittish}{{< subjects >}}
+{{< subjects >}}
 <a href="/subject-index/#eternal-rewards-people-s-hesitancy-regarding">Eternal rewards > people's hesitancy regarding</a>
 {{< /subjects >}}